Format Painter in Google Sheets: Copy Conditional Formatting

 And now, I want to apply the same formatting to Column B, which has the Math score.

-The two methods let Google Sheet copy conditional formatting – Paste Special and the Paint Format.
+Both methods allow for Google Sheets copy conditional formatting — Paste Special and Paint Format.

 Let’s have a look at both of these methods.